elastisys/compliantkubernetes-kubespray/WIP-CHANGELOG.md

 - Added a get-requirements file to standardize which terraform version to use, `1.2.9`.
 - Add ntp.se as ntp server as standard
+- Added a script that creates a migration document from a template.